 I started my working life as an accountant – and although I gave that up to be more involved in the community, I am not fazed by financial reports and systems.

-I am delighted to join the SVS Board, and bring my skills and passion to support the Board, our CE, Dee and her team in this kaupapa –to empower all people in our community lo live free of violence
+I am delighted to serve on the RISE Board and bring my skills and passion to support the team in this kaupapa –to empower all people in our community lo live free of violence.